beefytech/Beef_website/beef-lang.org/content/faq/_index.md

 #### Can I help support Beef financially through Patreon or something?
 This project is not in need of financial support.

+#### Who are you?
+BeefLang was started by Brian Fiete, co-founder of PopCap Games and PopCap employee through 2011.
+Brian has been working more or less full-time on BeefLang since September 2014.

 #### I don't like the name or logo of the language.
 Will you change it please?
 The logo will likely change, but the name will not change.

+#### Are there any plans for async/await or coroutines?
+These will be considered for a future version of BeefLang.

 #### How do I get the name of the current executable?
 `System.Environment.GetExecutableFilePath`